 What not to do

-- do not leave out large amounts of food on the ground or other flat areas such as a flat roof
+- leave out large amounts of food on the ground or other flat areas such as a flat roof

-- do not feed birds with cat or dog food or items like chicken carcases
+- feed birds with cat or dog food or items like chicken carcases

 Other ways to attract birds to your garden